-Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to our stockholders over the Internet.
+Under SEC rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about June 18, 2019, we intend to begin sending to our stockholders an Important Notice Regarding the Availability of Proxy Materials, or the Notice, containing instructions on how to access our proxy statement for our 2019 annual meeting of stockholders and our 2018 annual report to stockholders.
+On or about April 28, 2020, we intend to begin sending to our stockholders an Important Notice Regarding the Availability of Proxy Materials, or the Notice, containing instructions on how to access our proxy statement for our 2020 annual meeting of stockholders and our 2019 annual report to stockholders.
 The Notice also provides instructions on how to vote online and includes instructions on how to receive a paper copy of the proxy materials by mail.

-We hope you will be able to attend the annual meeting.
-Whether you plan to attend the annual meeting or not, it is important that you cast your vote either in person or by proxy.
+We hope you will be able to attend the annual meeting, but if you cannot, it is important that you cast your vote either in person or by proxy.
 You may vote over the Internet as well as by telephone or by mail.
 When you have finished reading the proxy statement, you are urged to vote in accordance with the instructions set forth in this proxy statement.
-We encourage you to vote by proxy so that your shares will be represented and voted at the meeting, whether or not you can attend.